Post graduation results of ETC students who completed degree requirements in December 2021 and May 2022

 Do I really have to take the TOEFL/IELTS?

-For international students who earned their undergraduate degree at an English speaking institution, the TOEFL requirement will be waived.
+For international students who earn their entire undergraduate degree (4 years) at a college/university in the United States, the TOEFL/IELTS requirement will be waived.
 For all other international students, the TOEFL/IELTS is required.

 Insititution Code: 2074

 - Listening Subscore 23